 LOOK OUT FOR: A common cost savings measure is for manufacturers to tack weld the tines to a thin sheet metal-like housing.
-Other manufacturers will thread screws on the end of the gig to screw into a metal pole, which can cause the threads to be seized up, stripped, bend, or a weak link that can break when pushing with a lot of force.
+Other manufacturers will thread screws on the end of the gig to screw into a metal pole, which overtime can cause threads to seize up from saltwater exposure, become stripped, bend, or a weak link that can break when poling a flounder boat.

-push the boat off the shore when it's too shallow or towards the shore when it's too deep.
-It’s important to consider these implications when searching for a flounder gig, it needs to have a solid foundation that can withstand all of this abuse.
+We spend most of our time flounder gigging from a boat, but sometimes we opt to wade and gig.
+When poling from the boat, the flounder gigs are used to push the boat off the shore when it's too shallow or towards the shore when it's too deep.
+It’s important to consider these implications when searching for a flounder gig.
+There are few gigs that have the solid foundation that is required to hold up to this abuse.

 2 - Corrosion Resistance